arangodb/arangodb/Documentation/DocuBlocks/Rest/Views/post_api_view_arangosearch.md

 data can be taken from the index directly and accessing the storage engine can be avoided.

+This option is immutable.

-Each object is expected in the form
+Each object is expected in the following form:

-`{ "fields": [ "attr1", "attr2", ... "attrN" ], "compression": "none" }`,
+`{ "fields": [ "attr1", "attr2", ... "attrN" ], "compression": "none", "cache": false }`

-where the required `fields` attribute is an array of strings with one or more document attribute paths.
+- The required `fields` attribute is an array of strings with one or more document attribute paths.
 The specified attributes are placed into a single column of the index.
 A column with all fields that are involved in common search queries is ideal for performance.
-The column should not include too many unneeded fields however.
-The optional `compression` attribute defines the compression type used for the internal column-store, which can be `"lz4"` (LZ4 fast compression, default) or `"none"` (no compression).
+The column should not include too many unneeded fields, however.

+- The optional `compression` attribute defines the compression type used for the internal column-store, which can be `"lz4"` (LZ4 fast compression, default) or `"none"` (no compression).

+- The optional `cache` attribute allows you to always cache stored values in memory (introduced in v3.9.5, Enterprise Edition only).
+This can improve the query performance if stored values are involved.
+See the `--arangosearch.columns-cache-limit` startup option to control the memory consumption of this cache.

-This option is immutable.
-Not to be confused with `storeValues`, which allows to store meta data about attribute values in the View index.
+The `storedValues` option is not to be confused with the `storeValues` option, which allows to store meta data about attribute values in the View index.

 @RESTBODYPARAM{cleanupIntervalStep,integer,optional,int64}
 Wait at least this many commits between removing unused files in the